varda/varda/doc/install.rst

 Database server: MySQL
 ^^^^^^^^^^^^^^^^^^^^^^

-.. note:: This is an alternative to the recommended setup (see :ref:`install-postgresql`).

 Install `MySQL`_ and create a database (e.g. ``varda``) with all privileges for the Varda user.
 For example::